 Add Joy-Sparking Touches

-An entryway serves a practical purpose, but it’s also a place of refuge — from winter storms or simply a long day of work or school.
+An entryway serves a practical purpose, but it’s also a place of refuge — the first part of the home we see after a long day of work or school.
 Adding special touches can set a relaxing, serene mood.
 “Several of my clients have hung a favorite quote in their entryway to greet them as they return home,” Nancy says.
 “It’s a reset of the day.
 It reminds them they are home, safe, and loved.”

 “The most important element of a welcoming entryway is the atmosphere you create,” says Alicia.
 “How do you want your guests to feel when they arrive in your home?
 Adding some greenery or a beautiful home fragrance can set the tone for the visit.”
 Nancy agrees.
 “Especially when entertaining, having a non-toxic, soy candle burning with your favorite scent can be a game-changer as your guests arrive.”

 Every room in a house adds up to a joy-sparking home — and the entryway is no exception.
-By taking the time to tidy, you’ll ensure that everyone who walks through your front door will sense the warmth of your space and feel instantly welcome.
+Whether you have a full foyer or just a tiny entryway closest, by taking the time to tidy, you’ll ensure that everyone who walks through your front door will sense the warmth of your space and feel instantly welcome.
 What could be better on a cold, windy night?

 Interested in working with Alichia or Nancy?
 You can find them in our consultant directory, along with other KonMari experts worldwide.
 Or you can become a consultant through our online certification program!